 Prevention focuses on proper nerve and muscle control of the knee.
-Exercises aim to increase muscle power, balance, and improve core strength and stability.
+Exercises aim to increase muscle power, balance and improve core strength and stability.

 The following training tips can reduce the risk of an ACL injury:

-Your doctor may conduct physical tests and take X-rays and obtain an MRI to determine the extent of your ACL damage.
+Your child's doctor may conduct physical tests and take X-rays and obtain an MRI to determine the extent of your ACL damage.
 If the ACL is only partially torn, your doctor may prescribe an exercise program to strengthen surrounding muscles and a brace to protect the knee during activity.
-You may or may not need surgery.
+Your child may or may not need surgery.
 Surgery can be performed to reconstruct the torn ligament from a piece (graft) of strong, healthy tissue taken from another area near the knee (autograft) or from a cadaver (allograft).
 If the ACL is completely torn, it may need to be replaced surgically.